 Our team understand how busy employers and HR directors are.
 Therefore, we work swiftly and diligently to help you achieve and then after maintaining your Sponsor Licence.
 We will provide you with all the information you need to fully understand the Pre-Licence Error Correction Procedure process.
 You will also receive the email and direct dial of the lawyer handling your matter so that you can ask questions related to your review at any time during office hours.

 How Do I Apply for a Pre-Licence Error Correction if Tier 2 or 5 Sponsor Licence Refused?

-If your Tier 2 or 5 Sponsor Licence is refused, you must submit an Error Correction application form by email within 14 days of the date of the refusal letter.
+If your Skilled Worker (previously known as Tier 2 or 5) Sponsor Licence is refused, you must submit an Error Correction application form by email within 14 days of the date of the refusal letter.
 The authorising officer must sign the form.
 The Home Office aims to send a decision by email to the authorising officer within 28 working days of receipt of the form.
 If successful in the process, a sponsor will be required to re-apply online, and, if the new application is successful, your second fee payment will be refunded.

 How is a ‘Case Working Error’ Defined?